Animals bird in Paris

 Location: Paris – France

-The lockdown had a significant impact on the life of wild animals in cities.
-With the reduction in road traffic and human activity, I have been able to observe many more wild animals in the cities.
+The lockdown had a significant impact on the lives of wild animals in cities.
+With the reduction in road traffic and human activity, I observed an increased presence of wild animals in urban areas.

-It has also been reported that wild boars have been seen on the streets of Barcelona and Berlin during the lockdown.
-Deer have also been seen roaming the streets of Nara, Japan, where they are used to roaming freely in parks and temples.
-In Singapore, monkeys have been observed wandering city streets and searching for food in urban areas.
+Reports indicated that wild boars were spotted on the streets of Barcelona and Berlin during the lockdown.
+Similarly, deer were seen roaming the streets of Nara, Japan, where they traditionally move freely in parks and temples.
+In Singapore, monkeys were observed wandering city streets, searching for food in urban areas.

-However, while wild animals may seem to adapt to cities more easily during the lockdown period, it is important to remember that they are still wild animals and can pose public safety risks.
-It is important not to feed them and to let them roam freely without human intervention.
+While it may appear that wild animals adapt more easily to urban environments during lockdowns, it is crucial to remember that they are still wild and can pose public safety risks.
+It is important not to feed them and to allow them to roam freely without human intervention.

-I was lucky enough to be able to approach this family of ducks without disturbing them to take this photo without a telephoto lens.
-They looked less stressed and fearful than the ducks I usually see on the docks.
+I was fortunate to approach this duck family without causing any disturbance, allowing me to capture this photo without the need for a telephoto lens.
+They appeared less stressed and fearful compared to the ducks I typically encounter on the docks.

 “There are ducks all year round in Paris, wild boars in the forests just outside Barcelona,” describes Benoît Fontaine, conservation biologist at the Center for Ecology and Conservation Sciences of the National Museum of Natural History.
 Animals are simply more visible in spaces freed up by humans, but all this is quite anecdotal compared to the degradation that nature has suffered for decades. “